39aldo39/klfc/doc/key.md

 * A redirected key, e.g. `Control+Shift+T`.
 This is a list of modifiers with at the end the position to redirect to, all separated by a `+`, optionally prefixed with `redirect:` or `red:`.
 If a redirected key has no modifiers, it can have the same name as an action.
 In that case, it is necessary to prepend the letter with `redirect:` or `red:`.
 Depending on the output format, the position will be adjusted to the keyboard layout.
 So, `Control+C` should always copy text and `red:C` should always output 'c', independent from the position of the letter 'c' on the keyboard layout.
 * The empty action, denoted by the empty string.
 Useful for filling up unused modifiers, but often it is better to use multiple files to separate different layout layers.

-Shiftstates
+Shiftlevels
 -----------

-The same as the global `shiftstates` attribute, but the local one will overwrite the global one.
-Useful when the shiftstates of only a single key differ from the other.
+The same as the global `shiftlevels` attribute, but the local one will overwrite the global one.
+Useful when the shiftlevels of only a single key differ from the other.

 Caps Lock
 ---------